Economic Sustainability

 3. Prefer eco friendly products and services

-Both as a company and as a consumer, you should prefer to work with green technology companies, as well as eco friendly products and services.
+Both as a company and as a consumer, you should prefer to work with green tech companies, as well as eco-friendly products and services.
 This means that you should try to:

 • Reduce the use of natural resources, such as water, timber, and minerals.